xiscoding/local_harmonai/README.md

 </ul>

 Steps to combine files and run:
-0. clone all repos, ensure you have python => 3.7, set up environment, etc
+0. clone local_harmonai, ensure you have python => 3.7, set up environment, etc
-1. move files from local_harmonai into the correct location (CHECK STARTHERE.txt)
+1. clone sample-generator and v-diffusion-pytorch into local_harmonai (CHECK STARTHERE.txt)
 2. follow installation instructions for v-diffusion-pytorch and sample-generator</a>
 3. Run preffered program